swri-robotics/novatel_gps_driver/README.md

 Usage
 -----

-The driver should function on ROS Kinetic and Melodic, and binary packages are available for both of them.
-To install them, first install ROS, then just run:
+The `master` branch for this driver functions on ROS Kinetic and Melodic;
+`dashing-devel` supports ROS 2 Dashing.
+To install the binary packages, first install ROS, then just run:

 ```bash
 sudo apt-get install ros-${ROS_DISTRO}-novatel-gps-driver